huynguyen-and-friend-projects/smoldb/doc/dev-env.md

 > [follow the documentation](https://docs.docker.com/engine/install/)
 > [!WARNING]
 > As of revising this doc, all the Dockerfiles are currently outdated.
+> Hence, this method is not usable for now.
 > They will also be revised soon.
 >